AdobeDocs/workfront.en/help/classic/workfront-fusion/connections/connect-fusion-to-google-using-oauth.md

    >You must enable Google Drive API as well as the API of all Google apps you want to use (such as Google Sheets API).

 1. On the screen that appears, click **Create credentials** in the upper-right corner.
-1. Continue to the section [Configure OAuth consent settings](#configur) in this article.
+1. Continue to the section [Configure OAuth consent settings](#configure-oauth-consent-settings) in this article.

-## Configure OAuth consent settings
+## Configure OAuth consent settings {#configure-oauth-consent-settings}

 1. In the left panel, click **OAuth consent screen**.
 1. Select **External**, then click **Create**.